Prime Factors

 Prime Factor Trees

-Prime numbers have turned out to be exceptionally useful in our digital world.
+Prime numbers are a building block to online encription.
+Read about the RSA cryptosystem here.
 Any secure websites (emails, bank transactions) use encryption based on prime numbers.

 Practice